 It is in everyone's interest that complaints are resolved at the earliest possible stage.
 Many issues can be resolved informally, without the need to use the formal stages of the complaint's procedure.
-The Academy takes all complaints seriously and will make every effort to resolve the matter as quickly as possible.
+The academy and the Trust take all complaints seriously and will make every effort to resolve the matter as quickly as possible.